EricPhifer/uof-gatsby/content/blog/faith-what-does-it-mean-in-the-bible.md

 So how does this fit back into 2 Peter?
 The first attribute listed is faith, or trust by way of evidence to convince us.
 I don’t think faith was first by accident.
 I believe it is foundational to Christianity but, based on this and [the resources here](https://understandingoffaith.com/faith-the-list-in-scripture/), in order to gain that faith, we must be thoroughly convinced of the truth that [first _we are sinners_, second _want to change_ and third _Jesus lived, died and rose again_](https://understandingoffaith.com/sin-repentance-jesus-the-foundation-of-christianity/) in order to save us from that sin.

-I believe that we as believers should understand _<span style="text-decoration: underline;">everything</span>_ we can possible know related to these three things.
+I believe that we as believers should understand _<span class="underline"">everything</span>_ we can possible know related to these three things.
 If we are thoroughly convinced of these 3 things, we can then move on to 2 Peter 1:5-8 to grow in the sanctification of Christ.

 After this confident trust in Christ, it must be supplemented by goodness.
 So what is goodness in the Bible?
 I’ll cover that next.